wondering-packet/learning-vault/Git/Exercises/E002 - Rebase.md

 # few things to note:
 # 1. see now there are 3 new commits on top of our last commit 6a01500
 # 2. commits 040432a -> 72be6f5 -> 10659aa have been replayed from the original d70242d -> a751c39 -> 4f88169 commits (in feature/rebase)
 # 3. d70242d -> a751c39 -> 4f88169 these commits have been detached & are no longer seen.
-This is why it is extremely important that you DO NOT push your commits; imagine you pushed your commit 4f88169 then someone pulled it & s/he started working on the branch, now if decide to rebase - the entire history will be rewritten for the branch, 4f88169 commit will get detatched & be recreated with a new commit hash.
+This is why it is extremely important that you DO NOT push your commits; imagine you pushed your commit 4f88169 then someone pulled it & s/he started working on the branch, now if you rebase - the entire history will be rewritten for the branch, 4f88169 commit will get detatched & be recreated with a new commit hash.
 Now when that other user tries to push his/her changes they will get divergent history.
 git log --oneline --graph --all
 * 10659aa (HEAD -> feature/rebase, origin/feature/rebase) rebase: v3
 * 72be6f5 rebase: v2